 A common issue with blocking/allowing access to a site (www.example.newsite.com) is the underlying domains that need to be accounted for.

-If you wanted to block/allow www.bostonglobe.com for instance, it would be great to just put bostonglobe.com in a list.
+If you wanted to block/allow www.sfgate.com for instance, it would be great to just put sfgate.com in a list.

-Some of the content provided by most advanced websites is driven from sites in a category you have blocked.
-This will mean that elements of the page won't load properly, or there will be no formatting.
+Some of the content provided by most websites is driven from sites in a category you might have blocked.
+When that happens, elements of the page won't load properly, or there will be no formatting.

 More detailed information about the feature is available here -> http://www.chromium.org/developers/design-documents/dns-prefetching

 Once the feature is turned on in your browser (it's most likely on for you right now), you can visit the site you want to collect information about.